Respond • Recover • Prevent

 • Never send money, gift cards, or crypto to someone you have not met.

-• Watch for stories involving emergencies or restricted access.
+• Watch for emergencies, travel issues, or restricted access stories.

 If you fell for it